Craig Levein

 During his playing career he played for Cowdenbeath and Heart of Midlothian, making over 300 league appearances for Hearts until he was forced to retire due to injury.
 He also won 16 caps for Scotland and was part of their 1990 FIFA World Cup squad.

 After retiring as a player Levein became a manager, working at club level for Cowdenbeath, Heart of Midlothian, Leicester City, Raith Rovers and Dundee United.
 Levein was appointed Scotland manager in 2009, but he left this position after the team failed to win any of its first four matches in 2014 FIFA World Cup qualification.
 He returned to Hearts in 2014 as director of football, then served as their manager from August 2017 to October 2019.
+After a spell advising Brechin City, Levein was appointed St Johnstone manager in November 2023, before being relieved of his duties in September 2024.

 Playing career

 Early career

 Levein was born in Dunfermline and attended Inverkeithing High School, where he was in the football team alongside another future Scottish international footballer, Gordon Durie.
 He was a supporter of Raith Rovers.
 His early football career saw him turn out for Dalgety Bay, Leven Royals and Inverkeithing under-16s.
 At the age of 15, however, he gave up football for a year, only resuming when his brother, who played for junior club Lochore Welfare invited him to training there.
 Levein subsequently signed for Lochore and after trials with several senior clubs he finally joined Cowdenbeath in 1981.
 He quickly established himself in the first team and soon became a target for larger clubs.